-The COVID-19 pandemic impacted the sense of community within New Path.
-In the past year, support staff increased activities available to residents to improve resident relationships.
-In some cases, resident friendships increase participation in services as residents encourage each other to take advantage of opportunities and share positive experiences.
+In the past year, support staff facilitated activities to improve resident relationships.
+In some cases, resident friendships can increase participation in services as residents encourage each other to take advantage of opportunities and share positive experiences.

-In year three of the program, all New Path participants engaged in supportive services offered.
+In year four of the program, all New Path participants engaged in supportive services offered.
 However, there were different levels of engagement depending on participants' needs.
 Some participants are able to live independently with minimal interactions with the support service team around specific needs.
 Residents with higher needs have more consistent and constant interactions.
-More than 70% of participants engage most days with the support service team (42%) engage daily).
+Almost half of participants (44%) engage daily or multiple times per day with the support service team and another 35% engage most days or weekly.
+The most common services used by residents include the food bank, case managers, and nursing support.

 New Path partners and staff continue to search for the best solution for residents and potential residents requiring a higher level of care.
-These individuals often have physical health issues requiring 24-hour nursing home or in-home support which is not sustainable at New Path.
-Possible solutions considered include hiring an in-home care service team for New Path or creating a new program specifically for these individuals.
+These individuals often have physical health issues requiring 24-hour nursing support which is not sustainable at New Path.
+This year case workers did report a successful incident of being able to relocate a resident to a facility better suited for their needs.

 As residents continue to interact with services, there is the opportunity to increase the variety of services available.
-Examples reported include recreational therapy, mentoring programs, and cleaning and hygienic services.
+Examples reported include a shuttle for residents, a program to help residents get a GED, and more outings to build the sense of community.